 3.2.2.
-Operating turbine
+Operating Turbine

-To look at the combination of the wave-induced loads with the rotors rotation-induced loads, Figure 12 presents the loads PDF with the turbine operating at λ{opt} and λ_0 when subjected to the regular waves f04A2.
+To look at the combination of the wave-induced loads with the rotors rotation-induced loads, Figure 12 presents the loads' PDF with the turbine operating at λ{opt} and λ_0 when subjected to the regular wave case f04A2.
 The results show that C_z is unaffected by the rotors rotation as its distribution is the same whether with parked or operating rotors.
-C_x and C{My} appear to be shifted in average due to rotors thrust and their distribution are slightly widened but they remain with 2 modes at λ{opt} like at λ_0 .
-However, the distribution of C_y and C{Mx} shows 2 modes at λ{opt} whereas these were made of a single mode at λ_0 .
-That C_y and C{Mx} bimodal distribution was already observed without waves and was found to be due to the asymmetrical thrust of the two rotor columns when their angular position is asymmetrical [30].
-Therefore, the loads PDF at λ{opt} present a combination of the wave-induced characteristic distribution (on C_y and C{Mx}) and of the rotor-induced one (on C_y and C{Mx}) without showing clear interaction between the two.
-Similarly, the cross-correlations of the surface elevation with a rotor column torque and with the turbine drag and lift forces, and their phase average results are barely affected by the rotors operation.
-We only observe a reduction of $\mathcal{R}(\eta, Q)$ extrema to less than ± 0.7 with a slight time lag that could indicate the appearance of some added mass effects on the rotating rotors compared to the case with parked rotors.
+C_x and C{My} appear to be shifted on average due to rotors thrust and their distributions are slightly widened but they remain with two modes at λ{opt} like at λ_0 .
+However, the distribution of C_y and C{Mx} shows two modes at λ{opt} , whereas these were made of a single mode at λ_0 .
+C_y and C{Mx} bimodal distribution was already observed without waves and was supposed to be due to the asymmetrical thrust of the two rotor columns when their angular position is asymmetrical [33].
+Therefore, the loads' PDF at λ{opt} presents a combination of the wave-induced signature (on C_x and C{My}) and of the rotor-induced one (on C_y and C{Mx}) without showing a clear interaction between the two.
+Similarly, the cross-correlations of the surface elevation with a rotor column torque and with the turbine drag and lift forces are barely affected by the rotor's operation.
+We only observe a reduction of $\mathcal{R}(\eta,Q)$ extrema to less than ± 0.7 with a slight time lag that could indicate the appearance of some added mass effects on the rotating rotors.